October 28, 2024

 Similarly to your research into the company, you should make sure to do research into the position you’re applying to.
 Draw connections between your past experiences and the job description itself to showcase exactly why you want the job.

-A question like this is designed to relate your current role to the position you are applying for.
-Again, draw connections between your experience and the job description to show how your abilities and skills can be relevant to the role you hope to gain.
+This question is designed to relate your current role to the position you are applying for.
+Again, connect your experience and the job description to show how your abilities and skills can be relevant to the role you hope to gain.

 Example answer: “As a Content Marketing Associate, I currently spend quite a bit of my time involved in content strategy, outreach, and distribution, as well as topic and keyword research.
 Mostly, I create written content for the company blog, aimed at bringing visitors to our website and eventually introducing them to the service we provide.”